 During the first weekend of every month, Bank of America credit and debit cardholders are able to get into select museums around the country for free.
 The program is called Museums on Us and I think it is probably one of the coolest unknown perks around.

-I wrote in detail about the program back in January including the terms and which dates and museums are available.
-Since this Saturday and Sunday will be free museum days (November 5 & 6), I thought I would just poke around the country to find some of the cooler sounding places that perhaps I might want to try to visit.
+I wrote in detail about the 2017 version of the program back in January including the terms and which dates and museums are available.
+Since today and tomorrow (June 3 & 4) are the first free museum days of the Summer, I thought I would just poke around the country to find some of the cooler sounding places that perhaps I might want to try to visit.

 Note: You need a valid Bank of America or Merrill Lynch debit or credit card to receive free museum admission.
 While I love the perks of this program, I don’t believe anyone should go out of their way to get a card just for Museums on Us.
 If you already have an account with Bank of America, then this is just another added benefit.

 2017 Museums on Us Dates

 Before we go further, here is a reminder of which dates Museums on Us is running in 2017.
 Let’s hope it is renewed for 2018 & beyond!